camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/12-cockpit/42-process-instance-modification.html.md

 <div class="alert alert-info">
   <strong>Semantics of Process Instance Modification</strong>
-  <p>The exact semantics of process instance modification can be read about in the <a href="ref:#process-engine-process-instance-modification">Process Instance Modification section</a> of this guide.</p>
+  <p>The exact semantics of process instance modification as well as the underlying REST and Java API can be read about in the <a href="ref:#process-engine-process-instance-modification">Process Instance Modification section</a> of this guide.</p>
 </div>

 ## Perform a Modification